TykTechnologies/tyk-docs-hugo/tyk-docs/content/basic-config-and-security/security/owasp-top-ten.md

 ## 10 - Logging thingy

 Based on the [OWASP logging cheatsheet](https://cheatsheetseries.owasp.org/cheatsheets/Logging_Cheat_Sheet.html) Tyk provides information and feedback in various ways:
-- [Logs of multiple verbosity]({{< ref "advanced-configuration/log-data" >}}), depending on your situation.
+- [Logs of multiple verbosity]({{< ref "log-data#how-do-i-increase-logging-verbosity" >}}), depending on your situation.
-- Integration with [3rd party aggregated log and error tools]({{< ref "advanced-configuration/log-data#integration-with-3rd-party-aggregated-log-and-error-tools" >}}).
+- Integration with [3rd party aggregated log and error tools]({{< ref "log-data#integration-with-3rd-party-aggregated-log-and-error-tools" >}}).
 Tyk logger supports multiple back-ends such as Sentry, Graylog and Logstash.
 - System level [analytics]({{< ref "basic-config-and-security/report-monitor-trigger-events/instrumentation" >}}) exposed via *StatsD* and various other loggers (instrumentation).
-- Request analytics with different ways of [detailed recording]({{< ref "analytics-and-reporting/useful-debug-modes" >}}) on the request level and the key level.
+- Request analytics with different ways of [detailed recording]({{< ref "tyk-stack/tyk-pump/useful-debug-modes#what-is-detailed-request-logging" >}}) on the request level and the key level.
 Data per data, including its content can be viewed in real-time in Tyk Dashboard.
-You can also choose to send the data to [external services]({{< ref "tyk-configuration-reference/tyk-pump-configuration/tyk-pump-configuration#supported-backends" >}}) to analyze your logs.
+You can also choose to send the data to [external services]({{< ref "tyk-stack/tyk-pump/other-data-stores" >}}) to analyze your logs.
-- [OpenTracing]({{< ref "advanced-configuration/opentracing" >}}) to allow services, which have distributed tracing enabled, for instrumentation to work seamless with Tyk gateway.
+- [OpenTelemetry]({{< ref "product-stack/tyk-gateway/advanced-configurations/distributed-tracing/open-telemetry/open-telemetry-overview" >}}) and [OpenTracing]({{< ref "product-stack/tyk-gateway/advanced-configurations/distributed-tracing/open-tracing/open-tracing-overview" >}}) to allow services, which have distributed tracing enabled, for instrumentation and enhanced observability to work seamlessly with Tyk gateway.
 - Tyk has the ability to configure APIs with [event handlers]({{< ref "basic-config-and-security/report-monitor-trigger-events" >}}) to log data or fire webhooks when an event occurs.
 [Events]({{< ref "basic-config-and-security/report-monitor-trigger-events/event-types" >}}) could represent an authentication failure, exceeded rate-limit, misuse of api version etc.
 - The API Gateway [Event]({{< ref "basic-config-and-security/report-monitor-trigger-events/event-types" >}}) system dynamically triggers handlers in real time when particular events occur.
 The handler is provided with contextual data about the event, such as authentication failure, which it sends to its defined target.
 Tyk provides two built-in handlers, a [Webhook]({{< ref "basic-config-and-security/report-monitor-trigger-events/webhooks" >}}) and a File logger.
 Furthermore, there is also the option to handle events using custom JavaScript code.
 - [Audit logs](/docs/release-notes/version-2.8/#dashboard-audit-log-improvements) for the management layer - to record all activity and changed done by the users of the API Management.